MatiasVereecke/course-linux-essentials/docs/d-making-linux-your-own/01-making-linux-your-own/README.md

    read -p "$* [ENTER TO CONTINUE]"
 }

-pause "Ready to install some tools, libraries, ... for a development machine ?"

 # Just add the commands below to start installing tools, dependencies, ...
 sudo apt update
 sudo apt install git -y